aochen-jiao/aochen-jiao.github.io/_pages/about.md

 ======
 I am Aochen Jiao, currently a research assistant at [City University of Hong Kong](https://www.cityu.edu.hk/), where I am supervised by Prof. [Weitao Xu](https://weitaoxu.com) and Prof. [Shengdong Zhao](https://shengdongzhao.com).
 Prior to that, I received my Master's degree from [UCLA](https://www.ucla.edu/) and Bachelor's degree from [Tongji University](https://en.tongji.edu.cn/p/#/).
 My research interests lie on the intersection of human-computer interaction, ubiquitous computing and AR/VR.

-I am actively looking for Ph.D. position starting from Spring/Fall 2025.
+I am actively looking for Ph.D. position starting in Spring/Fall 2025.
 If you have any relative information please feel free to contact me!

 Education
 ------